 - Cleanability — weird little nooks and crannies take more time and water to clean.
 (Read my article on cleanability.)

 Recommended Food Storage Containers

 My favorite food storage containers are the Lock & Lock containers.
 I know, you can buy much cheaper big sets of plastic containers.
 That’s what I did initially.
 I learned the hard way as lids popped off, food spilled and containers cracked and broke.
 Ditto for re-using margarine and yogurt tubs.
 Then I got some better Rubbermaid containers — they didn’t break, but without positively locking gasketed lids, I still had problems with bugs sometimes getting in and lids popping off.
-It was only when I discovered the Lock & Lock, Sterilite and Rubbermaid Lock-Its locking containers that I stopped having problems.
+It was only when I discovered the Lock & Lock, Sterilite and Rubbermaid Lock-Its (all available on Amazon) locking containers that I stopped having problems.

 If you’re just starting to outfit your galley, you’ll be surprised at how many containers you’ll end up using and how much money you’ll spend on them.
 I know I was!
 To a certain extent, it helps to plan what containers you’ll use where and how many can actually fit in various lockers and so forth.
 However, you’ll also use a number of these containers as serving dishes — particularly when you’re going to potlucks or just taking a dish to dinner on a friend’s boat.

 All three brands of containers (there may be some other brands available in other places, too) have the basic features that I like.
 However, when I have a choice, I prefer the Lock & Lock because there is less wasted space — particularly in how much of a lip there is on each container as shown in the photo at right — the one with the blue gasket is the Lock & Lock, the one with red is a Sterilite (Rubbermaid Lock-Its have more steeply sloped sides and waste even more space).